Lucky Luciano: Prosecution for pandering

-On May 13, 1936, Luciano's pandering trial began.
-Dewey prosecuted the case that Carter built against Luciano.
-He accused Luciano of being part of a massive prostitution ring known as "the Combination".
-During the trial, Dewey exposed Luciano for lying on the witness stand through direct quizzing and records of telephone calls; Luciano also had no explanation for why his federal income tax records claimed he made only $22,000 a year, while he was obviously a wealthy man.
-Dewey ruthlessly pressed Luciano on his long arrest record and his relationships with well-known gangsters such as Masseria, Terranova, and Buchalter.
-On June 7, Luciano was convicted on 62 counts of compulsory prostitution.
-On June 18, he was sentenced to 30 to 50 years in state prison, along with Betillo and others.
+On May 11, 1936, Luciano's pandering trial began.
+Dewey personally prosecuted the case that Carter had begun against Luciano and twelve co-defendants.
+He accused Luciano of being part of a massive prostitution ring known as "the bonding combination".
+He also exposed Luciano for lying on the witness stand through direct quizzing and records of telephone calls; Luciano could not explain why his federal income tax records claimed he made only $22,000 a year, while he was obviously a wealthy man.
+Dewey ruthlessly pressed Luciano on his long arrest record and his relationships with well-known gangsters such as Masseria, Terranova and Buchalter.
+On June 7, Luciano and his remaining eight co-defendants each were convicted on 62 counts of compulsory prostitution.
+On June 18, Luciano was sentenced to 30 to 50 years in state prison.

-In his book, Five Families, longtime The New York Times organized-crime columnist Selwyn Raab wrote that a number of scholars have questioned whether Luciano was directly involved in "the Combination".
-According to Raab, there was evidence that Luciano profited from prostitution, and several members of his family ran a protection racket that ensnared many of New York City's madams and brothel keepers.
-However, Raab wrote, several Mafia and legal scholars believed that it would have been "out of character" for a crime boss of Luciano's stature to be directly involved in a prostitution ring.
-Raab wrote that the evidence Dewey presented against Luciano was "astonishingly thin", and argued that it would have been more appropriate to charge Luciano with extortion.
-However, Raab believed that Luciano's defense team erred in allowing him to take the stand in his own defense, opening the door for Dewey to attack his credibility on cross-examination.
+In his book Five Families, longtime New York Times organized-crime columnist Selwyn Raab wrote that a number of scholars have questioned whether Luciano was directly involved in the bonding combination.
+According to Raab, there was evidence that Luciano profited from prostitution and several members of his family ran a protection racket that ensnared many of New York's madams and brothel keepers; however, he wrote that several Mafia and legal scholars believed that it would have been out of character for a crime boss of Luciano's stature to be directly involved in a prostitution ring.
+Raab wrote that the evidence Dewey presented against Luciano was "astonishingly thin" and argued that it would have been more appropriate to charge Luciano with extortion.
+Raab believed that Luciano's defense team, led by attorney George Morton Levy, erred in allowing him to take the stand in his own defense, opening the door for Dewey to attack his credibility on cross-examination.